Catherine Amato Downer

 Catherine was a devoted member of the First United Methodist Church in Norwalk, where she was a member of the United Methodist Women’s group, a former choir member, and a devotee of classical music.
 She was a member of the Norwalk Elks, Eagle Creek, served on the Board of Directors at Cast Metals, and, was an active member of her class reunion committee.
 Catherine enjoyed Tuesday morning coffee and Wednesday evening dinners with her friends, and she especially loved spending time with her children, grandchildren, great- grandchildren, and her grand-dogs.
 And most of all, she was proud that she was able to be the primary caregiver for her husband.

-Catherine is survived by her children, Marcia (Daniel) Fleming, of Burke, VA, Elizabeth Tierney, of Mechanicsburg, PA, and Susan (Donald) Nardecchia, of Norwalk, Ohio, by her grandchildren, Carin (Tony) Geraci, Andrew (Elizabeth) Fleming, Allison (Daniel) Calderon, Cory (Jessica) Nardecchia, Lauren Fleming (David Frommert), and Patrick Tierny (Morgan Levitz).
+Catherine is survived by her children, Marcia (Daniel) Fleming, of Burke, VA, Elizabeth Tierney, of Mechanicsburg, PA, and Susan (Donald) Nardecchia, of Norwalk, Ohio, by her grandchildren, Carin (Tony) Geraci, Andrew (Elizabeth) Fleming, Allison (Daniel) Calderon, Cory (Jessica) Nardecchia, Lauren Fleming, and Patrick Tierney.

-She is also survived by her great grandchildren, Rylie Catherine Geraci, Molly Geraci, and Emma Flemming, by her sister Carol (Victor) Amato Anderson, of Norwalk, Ohio, by her nieces and nephews, Andrew Ryan Baker, Kelly Baker, Susan Frazier, and Patricia Troupe.

-Catherine is preceded in death by her husband, Thomas S. Downer in 2008, by her parents, and her niece, Erin Catherine Leedy.
+She is also survived by her great grandchildren, Rylie Catherine Geraci, Molly Geraci, and Emma Fleming, by her sister Carol (Victor) Amato Anderson, of Norwalk, Ohio, by her nieces and nephews, Andrew Ryan Baker, Kelly Baker, Susan Frazier, and Patricia Troupe.
+Catherine is preceded in death by her husband, Thomas S. Downer in 2008, by her parents, and her niece, Erin Catherine Leedy. \

 Online condolences may be made by going to www.edwalkerfuneralhome.com.